crcresearch/orcidfind/README.md

 ![Image of Advanced Search Screenshot] (https://github.com/crcresearch/orcidfind/blob/master/images/Screenshot%20from%202015-11-19%2012-37-31.png?raw=true)

+`$ orcidfind -s` or `$ orcidfind --sandbox`

+Any instance of the `--sandbox` option will allow the use of the Orcid Sandbox instead of using the actual Orcid Public API.
+This is for testing OrcidFind, or testing any additions to OrcidFind that you may have developed.

 When you select "Summary" under the advance options, right now it automatically saves the orcid profile data as a JSON formatted file under the following path: